xyield/xrpl-encoder/README.md

 # XRPL Encoder

-`xrpl-encoder` is a tool for encoding and decoding JSON or HEX data specific to XRPL.
+`xrpl-encoder` is a tool, written in Go, for encoding and decoding JSON or HEX data specific to XRPL.
 Whether you have a single input, a file, or an entire directory of files, this tool streamlines the process.

 ## Table of Contents
 - [Prerequisites](#prerequisites)